 Sharing content & data: our licencing and privacy policies

-The technical stuff on licencing and privacy which the ULT operates: in short it is a share and share alike basis on copyrights and a promise not to mistreat your data, for financial or other purposes.
+The technical details on licencing and privacy which the ULT operates.
+In short, for you it is a share and share alike basis on copyrights and from us it’s a promise not to mistreat your data, for financial or other purposes.

 All material can be used freely under the ‘BY’ Creative Commons licence, which asks you to credit the source page, link to the licence, and indicate if changes were made.